 Doctoral students must demonstrate experience in both written and oral communication of scientific research.
-Starting in the second year in the PhD program, every doctoral student is expected to present primary research that they have been involved in at a minimum of two research events per year, in an oral or poster presentation format.
-The presentation expectation can be met with research presentations at EEH 650 course, the Perry Poster Day held annually in the spring, or national or international meetings.
-Each spring, students must indicate their presentations to complete this communications requirement within their progress reports for review by their academic advisor and the Graduate Director.
-First year students are encouraged to be active participants in the weekly EEH 650 course.
+Starting in the second year in the PhD program, every doctoral student is expected to present primary research that they have been involved at least once a year.
+Presentations that count are expected to be in an oral or poster presentation format.
+This communications requirement can be met though the following: a research presentation in the EEH 650 course, a poster at the Perry Poster Day held annually, a EEH 591 seminar presentation, or a local, national or international seminar, workshops or meeting.
+Each spring, students must indicate their presentation(s) to complete this communications requirement within their progress reports for review by their academic advisor and the Graduate Director.